-Edited by Christine dela Cruz, Anonymous, Lynn, Graeme and 1 other
+Edited by Christine dela Cruz, Lynn, Graeme, Maria

 Have you ever wanted to successfully run your own business?
 Do you want to try to earn a master's degree in business administration to be a better business person, but do not have the time or even the funds to go for it?
 You're in luck!
 A huge aspect of business administration can actually be learned on your own, most especially if you impose a certain discipline on yourself.